 - Vibrant nightlife

 Suppose your idea of a holiday is synonymous with adventure.
-In that case, wild nights in gay bars and clubs and freedom to do just about anything (as long as it’s legal, of course), Bangkok is a popular gay holiday destination that is sure not to disappoint.
+In that case, with wild nights in gay bars and clubs, Bangkok is a popular gay holiday destination that is sure not to disappoint.

 Mykonos, Greece — Gay Holiday for Newbies

 Is it your first time entertaining the idea of gay holidays?
 If so, then Mykonos might be a great place to start!
-Most people in the LGBT community wouldn’t know it, but this unassuming Greek island happens to be one of the most gay-friendly destinations in the world.
+Most people outside of the LGBT community wouldn’t know it, but this unassuming Greek island happens to be one of the most gay-friendly destinations in the world.

 The entire island is practically a paradise for gay men looking to dance the night away and partake in fabulous beach parties under the sun.
 It’s also home to some of the best gay bars in the world with plenty of strong drinks and great service.
-Of course, those on the conservative side can always spend their days sunbathing while enjoying the coastal scenery, and then a few sundowners at one of the many waterside bars.
+Of course, those wanting a calmer break can always spend their days sunbathing while enjoying the coastal scenery, and then a few sundowners at one of the many waterside bars.

 So is Mykonos the perfect destination for your gay holidays?
-Well, that depends — do you want to travel to an island known for its hedonistic nightlife and pristine beaches?
+Well, that depends — do you want to travel to an island known for its great cuisine and nightlife alongside pristine beaches?
 If so, then Mykonos definitely belongs up there on your list.